 The center fielder is the outfield captain, analyzes the game, and monitors his part of the field.

 Along with defending his position, the center fielder backs up pickoff throws to second base, ground balls hit to the middle infielders, and catcher’s throw when there is an effort to steal second base.

 To play at this position, a player must have these two qualities:

 - Speed and agility

-Center fielders are one of the fastest players in the team.
-But, with the speed, having keen eyes on the ball is necessary.
+Center fielders are some of the fastest players in the team.
+But, with speed, having keen eyes on the ball is necessary.
 ‘A good first step on a ball’ means knowing the exact direction where the ball will hit.
 When the center fielder knows the ball’s location, he can cover a lot of ground beforehand.

 How important is the center field in baseball?